motorcycle 101 guides

 If your passenger refuses to comply with any of these laws, you are not allowed to carry him/her.
 You will be held responsible by local law enforcement if you have been carrying a non-compliant passenger during an accident.

-6. Motorcycle Safety Features
+7. Motorcycle Safety Features

 Your motorcycle is required to be outfitted with specific parts to ensure you have good visibility and can warn other vehicles of your presence during any time of the day.
-Worse comes to worse, you need to have the means to avoid getting into a collision.
+Worse comes to worst, you need to have the means to avoid getting into a collision.

-You need a headlight to illuminate in front of you during the evening or cloudy days.
-You need a brake light to signal to other vehicles when you are braking or slowing down.
+You need a headlight to illuminate in front of you during the evening or on cloudy days.
+You need a brake light to signal other vehicles when you are braking or slowing down.
 Along with the headlight, the tail light is reflective and helps catch the attention of both incoming and trailing traffic.

 To help give you a visual behind you, you are required to have rearview mirrors on both sides of your handles.
 Do not forget to check over your shoulders to scan areas that are not covered by your rearview mirrors.

-Your handlebars have to be positioned in a way that your arms cannot be elevated 6 feet above your shoulders while still being able to turn the handles fully from side-to-side.
+Your handlebars have to be positioned in a way that your arms cannot be elevated 6 feet above your shoulders while still being able to turn the handles fully from side to side.

-7. Lane Splitting Laws
+8. Lane Splitting Laws

 California is a unique case as it is the only state that officially declares lane splitting is legal.
 This means you can maneuver between vehicles on the highways by riding on top of the dotted lines.
 You can also share the same lane with another motorcycle by riding side-by-side.
 However, there are still factors you need to keep in mind to practice this safely.

 You should never ride 10 mph faster than the other vehicles around you.
-Never attempt at lane splitting when you are going faster than 30 mph.
+Never attempt lane splitting when you are going faster than 30 mph.
 Never try to go around other vehicles by riding on the shoulder lanes.

 If you are surrounded by large commercial vehicles such as trucks, wait until they pass and are a good distance away from you before lane splitting.

 Above all else, be mindful of your surroundings.
-Check your rear-view mirrors and check over your shoulders fervently before attempting lane splitting.
+Check your rearview mirrors and check over your shoulders fervently before attempting lane splitting.
 Make sure there are no vehicles in your blind spots.

 While lane splitting is allowed, it can be dangerous to get in between other cars.
 It is suggested you refrain from doing lane splitting regularly to lessen the chances of you getting into an accident.

-8. Takeaway
+9. Takeaway

 It can be a hassle having to remember and follow California's motorcycle laws.
 After all, no one likes to be told what to do when it comes to how you are supposed to ride your motorcycle.
 But you may not always realize how many times they kept you from getting into bad situations.